Data security and privacy

 How to request removal of your data

-By email to: MASH@manchester.ac.uk
+Or by email to: MASH@manchester.ac.uk

 Please include the words ‘Opt Out of Processing’ at the beginning of your letter or in the subject line of your email.
-When making your request, please include the following details: your name, address and postcode.
+When making your request, please include your name, address and postcode.
 We aim to send you a reply as soon as possible and by the latest within 30 calendar days.
 You may also be asked to provide proof of identity.

 Restriction of processing request